All Products

 5. Click OK.

-When a RAM user uses specific features of Security Center, you must grant the corresponding custom permissions to the RAM user.
-The following sections describe the custom policy scripts for common features of Security Center.
+When a RAM user uses a specific feature of Security Center, you must grant the RAM user the corresponding custom permissions for the feature.
+The following sections describe the custom permission policy scripts for common feature modules of Security Center.

 Note

-In most cases, an action in a RAM custom policy corresponds to an API operation of the Alibaba Cloud service.
+In most cases, each action in a RAM custom policy corresponds to an API operation of the Alibaba Cloud service.

 Asset Center